What are the characteristics of great demonstration speeches?

 Great demonstration speeches are a combination of confidence and information.
 You need both to succeed.

-Here's a collection of 100+ demonstration speech topics.
+Here's a collection of 100+ demonstration speech topics, including that evergreen favorite: 'how to choose a pet'.

-There's another selection of good demonstrative speech topics here arranged by theme and yet another here:
+There's another selection of good demonstrative speech topics here arranged by theme: business, entertainment, frugal living, caring, public speaking.

 50 how to speech ideas focusing on soft skills.

 When you've chosen come back for delivery suggestions.
-The success of demonstration speeches, aside from choosing a great topic, lies in planning, preparation and delivery.
+The success of your demonstration speech, aside from choosing a great topic, lies in your planning, preparation and delivery.

 Next you have the body of the speech.
 This is the demonstration itself and lastly, you'll have a conclusion summarizing what it is that's been learned and reinforcing its benefits.